Overview

 **How to extract a property?**

 Say that your smart contract has a function that reverses a list of `uint`s.
 In this case, one property can be that "reversing a list twice returns the original list".
-The property will look like this:
+You write the property directly inside your contract, marked as [simnet-only code](/clarinet/simnet-only-code.md):

 ```clarity